timsixth/BoostersMiniGameAddon/README.md

 # BoostersMiniGameAddon

+> [!CAUTION]
+> This plugin will not be supported.
+> The addons system in T-MiniGameAPI will be removed in v2.2.0.
+> This plugin will be replaced by module.

 This plugin is a addon to every minigame which uses T-MiniGameAPI.<br>
 Thanks to this addon you can add coins boosters to your minigame.